 Orange Fiber fabrics are likely to receive high marks for sustainability in several categories when compared to 100% silk fabric.
 Because the fabrics are produced from waste from the Italian citrus processing industry, minimal additional land is required.
 Compared to 100% silk fabrics, Orange Fiber fabrics are certainly better in terms of animal welfare.

 Orange Fiber fabrics are said to have a soft and silky feel.
 Fabrics can be customised to be matte or shiny and can be dyed, colored, or printed.

 Because the fabrics are manufactured from citrus, they contain natural oils with vitamins A, C and E. According to the company, the fabric does not feel greasy and the oils are guaranteed to last at least twenty washing cycles.

 Top and scarf made with Orange Fiber fabric from the Salvatore Ferragamo collection

 Images from Orange Fiber.

-Contact MII at to purchase a full report on Orange Fiber.
+Contact MII at for more information on Orange Fiber.